Send Feedback

 • COLD WATER TEMPERATURES ARE HAZARDOUS TO PADDLERS.
 Paddling is recommended between May and September.

-• WHEN PADDLING IN WIND, STAY CLOSE TO SHORE. • RESPECT WILDLIFE.
+• RESPECT WILDLIFE.
 Animals and birds should be viewed from a distance.

 • BEWARE OF HIDDEN WRECKS.
 It is dangerous to travel through the central shipwreck cluster, especially during high tide when ship remains lie just below the waterline and are invisible to the paddler.